 Prolapse can involve the front wall or roof of the vagina (anterior), or the back wall or floor of the vagina (posterior), it may also involve the womb (uterus).
 These conditions are not exclusive to one another, therefore a patient may have prolapse of one or both of the vaginal wall, with or without prolapse of the womb.

 Treatment for this problem should take into account the effect on quality of life and is individualised to the woman.
 There are several treatment options, ranging from simple lifestyle changes and regular pelvic floor exercises, to different types of vaginal device (vaginal pessary).
 For some women, surgery can be the best option, but for others a conservative approach is more appropriate.
 This should be discussed with a consultant gynaecologist and all possibilities explored so that the best treatment can be chosen for you.

-Find out about the treatments we offer for pelvic organ prolapse.
+Find out about the pelvic prolapse treatments we offer.